clampz/clampz.github.io/_posts/2018-06-20-practical-bughunting-pt1.md

 Value for 'current_track': 8d3725a9
 ```

 Now all I needed was a valid 4xm file to modify with this value for the `current_track` which i found following [a link](http://samples.mplayerhq.hu/game-formats/4xm/dracula.4xm) from the book.
-I cracked it open with `r2 -w dracula.4xm` then we can modify it in a hex editor like view with the `V` command.
+I cracked it open with `r2 -w dracula.4xm`, then i could modify it in a hex editor like view with the `V` command.
 We are greeted with the hex encoded file:

 ```
 [0x00000000 0% 2408 dracula.4xm]> xc